RobTillaart/ACS712/README.md

 To measure DC current a single **analogRead()** with conversion maths is sufficient to get a value.
 To stabilize the signal **analogRead()** is called twice.

-To measure AC current **a blocking loop for 20 milliseconds** is run to determine the peak to peak value which is converted to the RMS value.
+To measure AC current **a blocking loop for 20 milliseconds** (50 Hz assumed) is run to determine the peak to peak value which is converted to the RMS value.
 To convert the peak2peak value to RMS one need the so called crest or form factor.
 This factor depends heavily on the signal form.
 For a perfect sinus the value is sqrt(2)/2 == 1/sqrt(2).
 See Form factor below.